arguement/BartenderApp/README.md

 # BartenderApp

-This is app built to allow bartenders and there clients to keep track of their tabs
+This is app built to allow bartenders and their clients to keep track of their tabs

-* allows for registration of a client to with a QR code
+* allows for registration of a client with a QR code
-* allows clients to view tabs specific to them
+* allows clients to view tabs specific to them from anywhere
-* bartender can update tab to amount represented on there device
+* bartenders can update tabs amount and it be represented on their clients device